Sup2point0/Assort/xeriqui/readme.md

 # Xeriqui

-A fictive theory of existence and reality, involving [xeriques](xeriques.md).
+A fictive theory of existence and reality.

 <br>